arjunpat/timing-data/README.md

 ## 5. schedule.yml
 **Similar to last time, use `data/mvhs/schedule.yml` file as a frame**

-The `defaults` section allows you to specify a recurring order of schedules that begins on a certain `start` date and cycles indefinetly.
+The `defaults` section allows you to specify a recurring order of schedules that begins on a certain `start` date and cycles indefinitely.

 The `calendar` section allow you to override the defaults on specific days or date ranges.